 Moreover, he knows when to attack words and when to retreat – this crucial distinction brings an added layer of dynamics to the performance that’s fully complementary to the musical backing as well.
 These seemingly disparate strands are brought together with the sort of confidence we expect from performers who have worked long at their chosen craft; the years of solitary practice, listening to music, and paring away the fat from his art have given this young performer the necessary weightiness to infuse a track like this with meaning and substance.

-You can hear how the rich musical performance inspires Shynes and he positions his voice marvelously against the recording – in particular, the interplay between Shynes’ singing and the organ work will resonate greatly with listeners.
+You can hear how the rich musical performance inspires Shynes and he positions his voice marvellously against the recording – in particular, the interplay between Shynes’ singing and the organ work will resonate greatly with listeners.
 “Cold Day in Hell” is a track with broad-based appeal and musical imagination to burn.
 Michael Shynes’ vocal owns the song in a deeply felt and stylish way.
-This is thoughtful pop rock fueled by a tremendous amount of heart and immense skill.
+This is thoughtful pop-rock fueled by a tremendous amount of heart and immense skill.